 Step 3: An EC with details of all transactions or in the absence of transactions, a Nil Encumbrance Certificate is issued.
 This may take 15-30 days from the date of application.

-How to search Tamil Nadu encumbrance / villangam certificate online
+How to search Tamil Nadu encumbrance / villangam certificate online on TNREGINET

 Step 2: At the bottom of the page, you will see various services, opt for ‘ENCUMBRANCE CERTIFICATE’.
 Click on it to apply for an EC online.
 You can also tap on the ‘e-services’ tab on the home page to be directed to the same window.

 Step 3: You will be directed to the page where you will have to feed in details such as zone, district, sub-registrar office, EC start and end date, survey details such as village, survey number and subdivision number.
 Enter the captcha to confirm and search for your EC.